rindPHI/FSAUtilsGUI/README.md

 ============

 GUI front end for the FSAUtils toolkit.
-Supports visual creation and manipulation of Deterministic Finite Automata (DFA) and Nondeterministic Finite Automata (NFA).
+Supports visual creation and manipulation of Deterministic Finite Automata (DFA) and Nondeterministic Finite Automata (NFA) (i.e., has the functionality of an automata editor) and provides access for common operations on Finite State Machines (FSM) provided by the FSAUtils library.

 **There exists a first 0.1-alpha release with an attached executable standalone jar file - check this out** (https://github.com/rindPHI/FSAUtilsGUI/releases) **!**